Webhooks

 Testing Webhooks

-Once your webhook is configured, you can request a test webhook payload in order to help you with developing your webhook integration.
+Once your webhook is configured, you can trigger a test payload to support the development and validation of your integration.